 The Year Nothing Happened

 Had the tribes remained faithful to God, all would have been well, Armstrong explains.
 “But, if they refused and rebelled, they were to be punished seven times—a duration of 2,520 years—in slavery, servitude, and want.”
 They did rebel, and Armstrong theorizes that their punishment extended from 721 B.C. to A.D.
 1800.

 And what remarkable thing happened in 1800?
-Well, if we don’t count the election of Thomas Jefferson to the presidency of the United States, not a whole lot.
+Not a whole lot.
 In fact, 1800 was a pretty dull year for history.
 But Armstrong disagrees, saying that from that date, Britain and America became world powers; the former (at that time) politically, and the latter economically (and later, also politically).

 According to Armstrong’s scheme, the figure of “2,520 years of punishment” is arrived at by multiplying the “seven years of punishment” by 360—the number of days in the year as it was reckoned by the ancients—on the principle that each “day” of punishment really stood for a whole year of punishment.
 If you think this is convoluted reasoning, just wait until you read the remainder of the argument in The United States and Britain in Prophecy.
 It’s enough to note here that Armstrong determines from Scripture that the Lost Tribes ended up on islands in the sea, and these islands are northwest of Palestine.